ACannamela/Realms/Omnibus.md

   components learned for each spell - to which the spellcaster may refer as needed during play.
-* Lastly, the spellbook must list who taught the spell to the spellcaster on either the page of the spell’s description or the spell list.
+* Lastly, the spellbook must list who taught the spell to the spellcaster on either the page of the spell's description or the spell list.

 Spellcasters may have a Spell Mastery section at the end of their spellbook.
 The Spell Mastery section is a list of spells which the spellcaster has learned